pfan117/butter-db/README.md

 # Butter DB

-+ Butter-db store K-V in hash tree
++ Butter-db store K-V in a 256-way search tree.
+No rebalance operations, the tree is naturally balanced with the help of the uniform distribution of SHA512 values, hope so.

 ### Primary Methords
 set, get, delete, enum, gc, fix